 Why do cardholders in other countries enjoy such high rewards and attractive welcome offers?
 The answer lies in the way credit cards are used in different countries.

 Swiss consumers tend to use credit cards primarily as an alternative means of payment for certain types of transactions.
-Many Swiss cardholders make their payments in full by the due date and never carry a balance.
-On top of this, the interchange fee which merchants pay when they process a credit card transaction are legally limited to 0.44% of each transaction (as of August 2017).
+Most Swiss cardholders make their payments in full by the due date and never carry a balance.
+On top of this, the interchange fees which issuers charge merchants when they process credit card transactions are legally limited to 0.44% of each transaction (as of August 2017).

 Because of Swiss consumer behavior, card issuers in Switzerland especially profit off interchange fees, transaction fees (such as foreign transaction fees) and annual card fees.

 On the contrary, Americans and Singaporeans often carry a credit card balance.
-U.S. consumers jointly carry carried US$ 1 trillion of credit card debt in 2016, according to the Nilson Report.
-Considering that the average U.S. credit card interest rate is over 13%, and is often compounded daily, that US$ 1 trillion is raking in massive profits for U.S. card issuers.
+U.S. consumers jointly carried more than US$ 1.28 trillion of revolving debt (primarily credit card debt) in 2017, according to the U.S. Federal Reserve Bank.
+Considering that the average U.S. credit card interest rate is over 13%, and some issuers use daily compounding, that US$ 1 trillion is raking in massive profits for U.S. card issuers.